MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Review the suggested Real Estate Property table.

+   > [!NOTE]
+   >
-1. If your results have both a Name and an Address column, respond in the Copilot chat:
+   > If your results have both a Name and an Address column, respond in the Copilot chat:
+   >

-   `Rename the Name column "Address" and store the addresses in that column.`
+   >  `Rename the Name column "Address" and store the addresses in that column.`

 1. Respond in the Copilot chat: